 Connect with other marketing, communications and PR professionals who work in the OpenStack ecosystem to stay up to date, learn best practices and share ideas.
 You can join the Marketing Mailing List for the latest updates and meeting times.

-OpenStack Days are community-led events bringing together hundreds of IT executives, cloud operators and technology providers to discuss cloud computing and learn about OpenStack.
+OpenStack and OpenInfra Days are community-led events bringing together hundreds of IT executives, cloud operators and technology providers to discuss cloud computing and learn about OpenStack.

 OpenStack is an open source software for building public, private, and hybrid clouds, developed and released around 6-month cycles.
 After the initial release, additional stable point releases are released in each release series.
 Here you will find logos, talking points and supporting collateral for each release.